-- During the first registration/orientation, the student must show a government-issued picture identification that verifies their name and address. - Each student is issued a Student ID photo identification card. - Unique secure passwords are issued to each student for University email and learning platforms. - Live online classes and online instructions pages are monitored from time-totime by a university employee to verify student identity.
+- Students submit a government-issued picture identification that verifies their name and address. - Each student who attends a physical campus is issued a Student ID photo identification card. - Unique secure passwords are issued to each student for university email and learning platforms. - Live online classes and online instructions pages are monitored to verify student identity.